SYL-Sylvester/FSH-templates/Extensions.md

 ## Template 3: Constrained Extension

-// a constrained extension is a Profile built on top of an existing Extension definition.
+// A constrained extension is a Profile built on top of an existing Extension definition.
 You're not creating an entirely new extension type from scratch, but rather taking a more general base extension and making it more specific for a particular use case by adding constraints.

 // Example: